Nuitka/Nuitka-website/posts/nuitka-this-week_13.rst

 Esp. for Google Summer of Code, Nuitka has sought and found mentors, some of which are highly experienced for the task.
-I will let them decide and write their own introduction, but I feel really blessed by them helping me out in my desparate calls for help.
+I will let them decide and write their own introduction, but I feel really blessed by them helping me out in my desperate calls for help.
 Without them, neither could Nuitka participate, nor could it even overachieve as much as it does.